Samira0250/SALIMIYAN_Capstone_IntroductionToComputationalBiology/README.md

 locality_records=$(wc -l "${species}_lat_long.txt" | awk '{print $1}')
 percent_filtered=$(echo "scale=2; ($locality_records / $total_records) * 100" | bc)
 This code filters each species' file and calculates the percentage of records with valid latitude and longitude data.

+# Remove the temporary lat_long file after being used IN THE LOOP!
+Otherwise, this file will grow each time you run the program!
+ rm "${species}_lat_long.txt"

 | Species    | Percent Filtered |
 |------------|------------------|